CommunityToolkit/Windows/components/Behaviors/samples/StackedNotificationsBehavior.md

 There are some changes to the `Show` method, however a simple text based one has been provided for backwards compatibility, otherwise it's best to construct your own `Notification` object for greater flexibility or set common properties on the parent `InfoBar` itself.

+> [!NOTE]
+> There is no `StackMode` property to control the behavior of the queue.
+Providing a stable queue of messages one after another
+> provides the best user experience as it reduces the risk when interacting with a notification for a new one to suddenly appear
+> and replace the one being displayed.

+The `ShowDismissButton` property should be mapped to the `InfoBar.IsClosable` property instead.
+Similar to any adjustments to position should be handled by the layout of the `InfoBar` control itself within the XAML layout.

+The `Closing` and `Closed` events can be mapped to those on the `InfoBar` as well.

 ### Complete Example